Extending the trapping theorem to provide local stability guarantees for quadratically nonlinear models: Extended trapping SIND y algorithm

 or the form of unconstrained optimization,

 Eq.~\eqref{opt:trapping_EP_loss_term} is quite similar to the objective function used in Ouala \textit{et al}.~\cite{Ouala2023}.
 This optimization can be understood as maximizing the stability radius about the origin at $\bm m$ by promoting energy-preserving structure in $\bm Q$, instead of maximizing the stability radius about the radius by minimizing the norm of $\bm Q$ as in Sawant \textit{et al}.~\cite{SAWANT2023115836}, which makes the nonlinearities weak.
+When $\|\tilde{\bm H}_0\|_F^2$ is reduced to $0$, global stability is obtained and strict energy-preserving constraints can be found in $\bm Q$.
+In other words, the constrained optimization in~\cite{kaptanoglu2021promoting} is achieved using this unconstrained optimization.
+Moreover, by introducing the Lyapunov matrix $\bm P$, we generalize the energy-preserving structure which is restricted to the kinetic energy of the flow in the very original trapping SINDy algorithm.
 Considering that there is no ``true zero" due to the existence of machine precision in computer arithmetic; even the resulting models from Eq.~\eqref{opt:trappingSINDy} will not be truly globally bounded numerically.
 A description of each of the hyperparameters $\gamma, \eta$ and $\beta$ is provided in Table~\ref{tab:hyperparameters}.

 Notice that we still need $\tilde{\bm A}^S$ to be \textit{Hurwitz} to get the estimated stability radius, and the largest eigenvalue $\lambda_1$ of $\tilde{\bm A}^S$ determines the stability radius directly.
 By additionally optimizing for the Lyapunov matrix $\bm P$, as in Goyal \textit{et al}.~\cite{goyal2023guaranteed}, we may be able to better control the magnitude of $\lambda_1$.